Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Why Logarithms?

-The logarithm satisfies all three.
-It converts multiplicative relationships into additive ones: if one term appears 10 times more often than another, the log-scaled difference is just log(10)2.3\log(10) \approx 2.3, not 10.
-This compression matches how information works: the first mention of a concept is informative, but repetition adds progressively less.
+The logarithm has a special property: it converts multiplicative relationships into additive ones.
+If one term appears 10 times more often than another, the log-scaled difference is just log(10)2.3\log(10) \approx 2.3, not 10.
+This compression naturally models how information works—the first mention is highly informative, but repetition adds progressively less.

 Log-Scaled Term Frequency

-Log-scaled term frequency dampens the effect of high counts:
+Log-scaled term frequency dampens the effect of high counts using the natural logarithm:

 tflog(t,d)={1+log(tf(t,d))if tf(t,d)>00otherwise\text{tf}_{\log}(t, d) = \begin{cases} 1 + \log(\text{tf}(t, d)) & \text{if } \text{tf}(t, d) > 0 \\ 0 & \text{otherwise} \end{cases}